pauschae/pauschae.github.io/_pages/about.md

 <h2>Job market paper</h2>

-[The Effect of Social Networks on Market Efficiency](https://pauschae.github.io/files/jmp_pi_schaefer.pdf)

-I examine the impact of friendships on imperfectly competitive markets.
-First, I conduct a laboratory experiment to estimate the causal effect of real-world friendships on market prices and efficiency.
+[The Effect of Social Networks on Market Efficiency](https://pauschae.github.io/files/jmp_pi_schaefer.pdf) I examine the impact of friendships on imperfectly competitive markets with substitutes and complements.
+I propose and test a model of friendships in these markets.
-Second, I use the experimental data to test a general model of friendships among sellers in markets with substitutes and complements.
-Like collusion, friendships among sellers of substitutes increase prices and decrease efficiency, whereas friendships between sellers of complements decrease prices and increase efficiency.
-My empirical results indicate that common-ownership models can be applied to study friendships in markets.
+In the model, people exhibit direct linear altruism towards their friends (like firms with common owners).
+The model predicts that friendships among sellers of substitutes increase prices and decrease efficiency, whereas friendships between sellers of complements decrease prices and increase efficiency.
+I invite pairs of friends to the laboratory and assign them different roles within a market experiment.
+Each individual chooses a price for different social networks within the same market.
+In some social networks, their friend sells a complement; in some, they sell a substitute; and in some, they do not participate.
+The estimated causal effects of friendships confirm the model's predictions.
+A structural model with a homogeneous parameter for altruism among friends rationalizes the experimental data.
+I also investigate asymmetric social networks, the effect of price transparency, and the accuracy of people's beliefs about their friend's prices.

 <h2>Working papers</h2>